OSInside/kiwi/doc/source/building/working_with_images/vagrant_setup.rst

 .. note:: Vagrant Providers

-   Currently, KIWI only supports the libvirt provider.
-There are also other providers available, like virtualbox and vmware, which require a different box layout (currently not supported by KIWI).
+   Currently, KIWI only supports the libvirt and virtualbox providers.
+   There are also other providers available, which require a different box layout (currently not supported by KIWI).

 .. [#f1] The insecure key is removed from the box when the it is first
          booted via Vagrant.